 Each year we have our traditional chicken cordon bleu for Valentine's Day.
 We postponed our feast one day because of visiting family.
 Thus, we had a prolonged party weekend.
 This year I prepared the food after a long day of miscellaneous other tasks.
 I was tired but trying to make the tradition happen.
 This is a table full of those I love most.

 These same people are loud, demanding and anything but romantic.
 The night was very noisey and full of wants.
 Greg and I looked at each other between sporadic bites and shrugged.
 We chose and created this for better or worse this is our reality.
-Some don't love the meal as much as others.
-They got help so they could enjoy the special treat uncle Kevin provided.

 Chocolate covered strawberries in three kinds of chocolate.
 The dark was divine!